 Federal Estate Tax

 There is also a federal estate tax that may apply, but it has a much higher exemption.
-The federal estate tax exemption is $11.18 million in 2018, after the 2017 tax law took effect.
-It is also portable between spouses, meaning if the right legal steps are taken a married couple can protect up to $22.36 million.
+The federal estate tax exemption is $11.70 million for deaths in 2021, and $12.06 million for deaths in 2022.
+It is also portable.

 If an estate exceeds that amount, the tax rates range from 18% to 40%.
 A full chart of federal estate tax rates is below.
 You can use the same method described in the Maryland Estate Tax section to figure out the federal estate tax burden based on the table below.